-Ex-FBI official: Rosenstein “absolutely” backed Trump probes
+Ex-FBI official: “Crime may have been committed” by Trump

 - Employee being fired fatally shoots 5 co-workers in Illinois WATCH

+McCabe said the remark was made during a conversation about why Trump had fired Comey.”

+“And in the context of that conversation, the deputy attorney general offered to wear a wire into the White House.
+He said, “I never get searched when I go into the White House.
+I could easily wear a recording device.
+They wouldn’t know it was there,” McCabe said,

-In excerpts released last week by CBS News, McCabe also described a conversation about invoking the Constitution to remove Trump from office.
+In excerpts released last week by CBS News, McCabe also described a conversation in which Rosenstein had raised the idea invoking the Constitution to remove Trump from office.
+The Justice Department says Rosenstein does not see cause to seek the removal of the president.